 LESSON 4: THE KEEPING QUILT BY PATRICIA POLACCO

-This is the story of a very special quilt that was created with fabrics from members of author Patricia Polacco's extended family.
-The quilt has been passed down from generation to generation (including to Polacco's own daughter) and is used at family events, such as weddings and birthday celebrations.
+This is the beautiful story of a special quilt that was created with fabrics from members of author Patricia Polacco's extended family.
+The family quilt has been passed down from generation to generation (including to Polacco's own daughter) and is used at family events, such as weddings, reunions, and birthday celebrations.
 The quilt is a symbol of family love and togetherness.

 Jeremy desperately wants the shoes all of his friends are wearing at school, but his family can't afford them.
 When his shoes fall apart, he gets a pair of "those shoes" from a thrift store that are too small for his feet.
 In this heartwarming story, Jeremy learns an important lesson about what we want versus what we need.